Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

-Photography Workshop Tour to the Nature, Wildlife and Colorful Highlights of Cuba!
+Photography Workshop Tour of the Nature, Wildlife and Colorful Highlights of Cuba!

 Adventure through the evolution of Cuba on our Visions of Cuba tour where you’re not only going on an adventure by camera, but experiencing Cuba through the camera.
 Join us on a cultural experience that takes you through the urban thrum of Havana to the encircling countryside.
 Photograph the sun rising above historic cities, casting shadows and glowing rays on the the calm cadence of morning routines.
 Look for the perfect angle from waterfront walkways teeming with teens, or try to capture the bright Bee Hummingbird flitting in and out of tangled mangrove vines.
 Snap shots of the Cuban people you engage with on visits to national parks, private restaurants, performance art studios and more.